 Whether in the recording studio, featured on national stages or crafting a poignant song, Mariama Whyte has the secret recipe that is certain to satisfy even the most discerning palette.
-Mariama recently starred in the highly acclaimed Simply Simone: The Music of Nina Simone at national theatrical treasure, Karamu House.
+A 2019 Verge Fellowship Recipient by Cleveland Arts Prize, Mariama recently starred in the highly acclaimed Dance Nation at Dobama Theatre and Simply Simone: The Music of Nina Simone at national theatrical treasure, Karamu House.
 She has played leading roles in the Broadway national tours of Disney's The Lion King and The Color Purple.
-A graduate of The College of Wooster, Mariama has performed on the Oprah Winfrey Show, shared the stage with mega-producer David Foster, and has been featured as an actress in independent films and regional and national ad campaigns.
+Mariama has performed on the Oprah Winfrey Show, shared the stage with mega-producer David Foster, and has been featured as an actress in independent films and regional and national ad campaigns.
 She has opened for national and international artists such as Stephanie Mills, Jeff Bradshaw, Algebra Blessett, and Erik Rico.